fabric8io/docker-maven-plugin/doc/manual.md

 * **privileged** (*v1.11*) give container full access to host (`true|false`)
 * **restartPolicy** (*v1.15*) specifies the container restart policy, see [below](#container-restart-policy)
-* **showLogs** allows, if set, to see all standard output and standard error messages for all containers selected.
-As value the images for which logs should be shown can be given as a comma separated list.
-This is probably most useful when used from the command line as system property `docker.showLogs`.
 * **user** (*v1.11*) user used inside the container
 * **volumes** for bind configurtion of host directories and from other containers.
 See "[Volume binding] (#volume-binding)" for details.